gaurovgiri/news-app/README.md

-# news_app
+# News App

-News App is a flutter based application for displaying news
+News App is an application that fetches News from the [NewsAPI](https://newsapi.org) and renders the news in a thumbnail view and also in full read mode.